stevengharris/MarkupEditor/README.md

 ## Legacy and Acknowledgements

+The MarkupEditor uses the excellent [ProseMirror](https://prosemirror.net) to do the heavy lifting related to WYSIWYG editing.
+I don't think ProseMirror existed when I first began the MarkupEditor, but I wish it had, and that I had the sense to use it.
+Today ProseMirror is a mature product with many users, first-class documentation, and an active and helpful [forum](https://discuss.prosemirror.net).
+To quote from the ProseMirror site:

+> ProseMirror is [open source](https://github.com/ProseMirror/prosemirror/blob/master/LICENSE), and you are legally free to use it commercially.
+Yet, writing, maintaining, supporting, and setting up infrastructure for such a project takes a lot of work and energy.
+Therefore...

+> **If you are using ProseMirror to make profit, there is a social expectation that you help fund its maintenance.
+[Start here](http://marijnhaverbeke.nl/fund/).**

+I encourage MarkupEditor users to take these statements to heart.
+The MarkupEditor itself is a decent size project, but by adopting ProseMirror, the JavaScript written to support this project went from over 11,000 lines to around 3,000 lines, and the most complex code for things like undo/redo just disappeared completely.

 When I started my search for an open source "Swift WYSIWYG editor", I found a kind of mishmash of things.
 The [RichEditorView](https://github.com/cjwirth/RichEditorView) was one of the most visible.
 The RichEditorView was originally built using UIWebView, which has long been deprecated.
 A couple of people [forked](https://github.com/cbess/RichEditorView/) and [ported](https://github.com/YoomamaFTW/RichEditorView) it to WKWebView and shared their work.
 I used that for a while in some work I was doing, but I kept hitting edges and felt like I was having to put a lot of work into a fork that would never really see the light of day.
 The thought of moving the result into SwiftUI was making me queasy.
 The MarkupEditor is meant to be a proper "modern" version for WYSIWYG editing you can use in your SwiftUI or UIKit project, but it was hatched in the original RichEditorView.

-The MarkupEditor's approach of using an HTML document containing a `contentEditable` DIV under the covers seems like a good idea until you read Nick Santos' article about [Why ContentEditable is Terrible](https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480).
+The MarkupEditor's original approach of directly modifying the HTML DOM containing a `contentEditable` DIV under the covers seems like a good idea until you read Nick Santos' article about [Why ContentEditable is Terrible](https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480).
 His main arguments center around WYSIWYG, and the meaning of the term when editing a document in this way.
 In the simplest case, consider if you save the HTML you edited using the MarkupEditor and then use a different CSS to display it in a different browser.
 What you saw when you edited will certainly not be what you get.
 The text content will be 100% the same, of course.
 If what you are editing and saving remains in the same HTML form and is presented using the same CSS using a WKWebView, then it will be WYSIWYG.
 In any case, you need to think about it when adopting this approach.

-The MarkupEditor has the advantage of not supporting arbitrary HTML, and in fact, owns the definition of the exact subset of HTML that is allowed.
-It is targeted only at WKWebView, so there are no browser portability problems.
-The restrictions on functionality and the absence of styling elements from the HTML help avoid some of the problems cited in [his article](https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480).
-Also, by avoiding use of (the now deprecated but likely to live forever) [Document.execCommand](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand) to perform editing tasks against the DOM, the MarkupEditor avoids WebKit polluting the "clean" HTML with spans and styles.
+The original MarkupEditor had the advantage of not supporting arbitrary HTML.
+In fact, it owned the definition of the exact subset of HTML that is allowed.
+(In ProseMirror, this is formalized using its [Schema](https://prosemirror.net/docs/ref/#model.Document_Schema).)
+The MarkupEditor is targeted only at WKWebView, so there are no browser portability problems.
+The restrictions on functionality and the absence of styling elements from the HTML help avoid some of the problems cited in [Nick's article](https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480).
+Also, by avoiding use of (the now deprecated but likely to live forever) [Document.execCommand](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand) to perform editing tasks against the DOM, the original MarkupEditor avoided WebKit polluting the "clean" HTML with spans and styles.
+These issues go away with ProseMirror, because its Schema captures exactly what elements are allowed, how they are transformed into ProseMirror [Nodes](https://prosemirror.net/docs/ref/#model.Node), and how they present themselves in the DOM.

 In case you think "To heck with this contentEditable nonsense.
 How hard can it be to build a little editor!?", I refer you to this [article on lord.io](https://lord.io/text-editing-hates-you-too/).
-I did not enjoy writing JavaScript while implementing this project, but the DOM and its incredibly well-documented API are proven and kind of amazing.
+The DOM and its incredibly well-documented API are proven and kind of amazing, even if `contenteditable` itself is a kind of dumpster fire.
 To be able to ride on top of the work done in the browser is a gift horse that should not be looked in the mouth.